-2014 NAEP Information and Communication Technology (ICT) International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006) Construction and Exchange of Ideas and Solutions During the course, students should work effectively as members of a team, collaborating, acknowledging, and supporting the views of others.
+2014 - 2018 NAEP Information and Communication Technology (ICT) International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006) Construction and Exchange of Ideas and Solutions During the course, students should work effectively as members of a team, collaborating, acknowledging, and supporting the views of others.
 Propensity to use IST to work autonomously and in teams; critical and reflective attitude in the assessment of available information.
 Ability to use appropriate aids (presentations, graphs, charts, maps) to produce, present, or understand complex information.
 3 Communicating information 3.1 Fitness for purpose 3.2 Refining and presenting information 3.3 Communicating Processes - communicating with others Information Research Students should develop the design brief.
 Ability to search, collect, and process electronic information, data, and concepts and to use them in a systematic way.
-Ability to access and search a website and to use Internetbased services such as discussion forums and email.
+Ability to access and search a website and to use Internet-based services such as discussion forums and email.
 1 Finding information 1.1 Using data and information sources 1.2 Searching and selecting 1.3 Organizing and investigating Processes - accessing information - managing information - integrating information - evaluating information - constructing new knowledge Investigation of Problems Ability to use IST to support critical thinking, creativity, and innovation in different contexts at home, leisure, and work.
-2 Developing ideas 2.1 Analyzing and automating processes 2.2 Models and modeling 2.3 Sequencing instructions Context - ICT for personal use - ICT for public use - ICT for educational - ICT for occupational purposes Acknowledgment of Ideas and Information During the course, students should work effectively as members of a team, collaborating, acknowledging, and supporting the views of others.
+2 Developing ideas 2.1 Analyzing and automating processes 2.2 Models and modeling 2.3 Sequencing instructions Context - ICT for personal use - ICT for public use - ICT for educational use - ICT for occupational purposes

+2014 - 2018 NAEP Information and Communication Technology (ICT) International Baccalaureate Organization Middle Years Programme Technology (2006) EU Key Competences for Lifelong Learning - A European Framework (2007) UK Framework for Secondary ICT (2008) PISA Framework for Assessment of ICT Literacy (2006) Acknowledg- ment of Ideas and Information During the course, students should work effectively as members of a team, collaborating, acknowledging, and supporting the views of others.
 Basic understanding of the reliability and validity of the information available (accessibility/acceptability) and awareness of the need to respect ethical principles in the interactive use of IST.
 Selection and Use of Digital Tools Understanding the main computer applications, including word processing, spreadsheets, databases, information storage, and management.
 Awareness of the opportunities given by the use of the Internet and communication via electronic media (email, videoconferencing, other network tools); and the differences between the real and virtual world.
 Technology Environments - Web - desktop - e-learning environments